fossfreedom/coverart-search-providers/README.md

 Enhancements:

 1. Choose which providers that you want to search with
+2. Choose the search provider order
 2. When a search provider finds a cover, stop further searches

-Search Providers (in the order searched)
+Recommended order for Search Providers

  - embedded coverart
  - coverart in the track song folder